-THE GRAND TOUR and JOHN ZORN Celebration Set for the Met Museum, Sept 2013
+JOHN ZORN Celebration Set for the Met Museum Today

-Note the following updated program and artist information for two Met Museum Presents events: The Grand Tour (Sept.
-17-18) and John Zorn-A Museum-Wide Celebration (Sept.
+Note the following updated program and artist information for a Met Museum Presents event: John Zorn-A Museum-Wide Celebration (Sept.
 28).
 Details below!

 John Zorn-A Museum-Wide Celebration

 A recipient of the 2006 MacArthur Award, New York City native and music icon John Zorn is a composer, performer, arranger, producer, impresario, and multi-instrumentalist whose influential body of work defies categorization, having explored a vast spectrum of genres-including jazz, rock, hardcore punk, classical, klezmer, popular, and improvised music, among many others-over the past four decades.
 To celebrate his 60th birthday (September 2, 2013), the Met will present an unprecedented Museum-wide musical event devoted to the work of this one composer, free to all Museum visitors.